Botanical Name: Cuminum cyminum.

-Habitat: The original habitat of cumin is not known, but it has been theorized that it could have its origins in the Nile valley and from there it spread to other countries in North Africa, Southwest Asia, east Mediterranean and all the way to India.
+Habitat: The original habitat of cumin is not known, but it has been theorized that it could have its origins in the Nile valley and from there it spread to other countries in North Africa, Southwest Asia, East Mediterranean and all the way to India.

 The plant has been cultivated for thousands of years and today India and Iran are the biggest producers, but the herb is also cultivated in China, Indonesia, Sri Lanka, Pakistan, Turkey, Morocco, Egypt, Sicily, Malta, Cyprus, the southern parts of Russia and in Central and South America.

 Cumin grows best in subtropical or tropical climate.
-The plant prefers a deep, nutrient-rich soil in a sunny locations.
+The plant prefers a deep, nutrient-rich soil in sunny locations.

-In warm countries the seeds are sown directly into the ground in spring but where the climate is colder the seeds should be sown indoors in March in a warm place with plenty of light and if the weather is warm the plants can be replanted outside in June.
+In warm countries, the seeds are sown directly into the ground in spring but where the climate is colder the seeds should be sown indoors in March in a warm place with plenty of light and if the weather is warm the plants can be replanted outside in June.

-In countries with the right climate the seeds can be harvested from three to four months old plants.
+In countries with the right climate, the seeds can be harvested from three to four months old plants.
 Hot and dry weather yields the best harvest.

-Description: Cumin (cuminum cyminum) is an annual plant belonging to the carrot or parsley family (Apiaceae).
+Description: Cumin (Cuminum cyminum) is an annual plant belonging to the carrot or parsley family (Apiaceae).
 It usually grows between 10 to 30 cm tall with completely smooth stems that are richly branched from the ground up.
-The stalks are thin and rather weak, often making the stalks of larger plants grow in horizontal position on the ground.
+The stalks are thin and rather weak, often making the stalks of larger plants grow in a horizontal position on the ground.

 The leaves are blue-green up to 7 cm long and the flowers are small and white or light pink in color.
 The flowers are hermaphrodite (contain both male stamen and female stigma) and are pollinated by insects.

-Cumin plants can be very variable in terms of size, number of flowers and color of the flowers and fruits.
+Cumin plants can be very variable in terms of size, the number of flowers and color of the flowers and fruits.

 Plant Parts Used: It is the cumin seeds that are used in herbal medicine.